adamrbehrman/adamrbehrman.github.io/resume.md

 • Kibana
 ```

-Aside from the programming skills, I'm also a clear communicator and strong leader.
+Besides being a programmer, I'm also a clear communicator and strong leader.
 All throughout the year-plus time I've spent in the Data Science field as a junior undergraduate, I have been challenged to learn and to demonstrate my knowledge to peers at meetings, challenges and conferences.
-But wait, there's more!

 ## Some of the stuff I do

 ### Off-Campus

+From 6/1/2020 - 8/7/2020, I was a Data Engineer intern at [Tresata](https://tresata.com), a unicorn based in Charlotte, NC.
+In this role, I was responsible for:
+- Leading several projects (including 2 presentations to the CEO & COO)
+- Identifying and analyzing ML solutions for address parsing (check out [Libpostal](https://github.com/openvenues/libpostal))
+- Downloading/uploading 20+ large datasets related to Covid-19 and curating them

-I'm a part-time data analyst for [Minute.ly](https://www.minute.ly), a tech startup based in Tel-Aviv, Israel.
+From 6/10/2019 - 5/20/2020, I was a part-time data analyst for [Minute.ly](https://www.minute.ly), a tech startup based in Tel-Aviv, Israel.
-In this role, I am responsible for:
+In this role, I was responsible for:
 - Conducting statistical analyses and experiments on user-engagement metrics
 - Aggregating and analyzing client data to present key KPIs
 - Creating visualizations to track and monitor key client data
+- Creating and delivering performance reports for clients

 ### On-Campus Involvement

 I'm an intern of Elon's Center for Organizational Analytics, Elon's hub for data analytics.
 Extra info:
-- My team [won 3rd place](https://www.elon.edu/u/news/2018/11/14/teams-leverage-analytics-to-address-sales-opportunities-for-hanesbrands/) in the Elon Chapmion Analytics Challenge last year
+- My team [won 3rd place](https://www.elon.edu/u/news/2018/11/14/teams-leverage-analytics-to-address-sales-opportunities-for-hanesbrands/) in the 2018 Elon Chapmion Analytics Challenge
-- [Team lead](https://www.elon.edu/u/academics/business/organizational-analytics-center/interns/) of the HanesBrands project/Member of BeachRe project
+- [Team lead](https://www.elon.edu/u/academics/business/organizational-analytics-center/interns/) of the HanesBrands project/Member of BeachRe project (2019)

 I'm the founder and president of Club Table Tennis, Elon's newest club sport.
-This year, we've hosted [tournaments](https://www.elon.edu/u/news/2019/04/14/club-table-tennis-to-host-tournament-in-moseley-center-april-19) that reached over 100 people and have build up a membership from 0 to 100+.
+In 2019 we hosted [tournaments](https://www.elon.edu/u/news/2019/04/14/club-table-tennis-to-host-tournament-in-moseley-center-april-19) that reached over 100 people and have build up a membership from 0 to 100+.
-Here are some articles about us:
+Here's what the press has to say about us:
 - Why we started [Club Table Tennis](https://www.elonnewsnetwork.com/article/2019/04/club-table-tennis)
 - [Our university's president](https://www.elon.edu/u/news/2019/11/18/table-tennis-more-than-just-a-game-for-president-book) playing ping pong with us

 ## Stuff I used to do

 I think it's important to always be learning, and part of that is looking back.
-So, I want to show you some of the things I used to do.
+Here's some of the things I previously did:
 - I was a tutor for Elon's Computer Science  curriculum.
 I got my CRLA certification (Level 1) in Spring 2019.
-- I created and taught the Hour of Code class at Burlington Housing Authority's After-School Care.
+- I created and taught aa mobile application development class at Burlington Housing Authority's After-School Care.
 Through this, I was able to teach ~20 elemetary/middle schoolers how to create and deploy their own mobile applications using MIT App Inventor.

 ## Hobbies

 I enjoy life a lot.
 Here are some of the things I like to do the most while I'm here on Earth:
 - I am an avid origamist (yes, it's a word)
 - I produce music (shameless plug for [my SoundCloud](https://soundcloud.com/miser3blade))
-- I design and build mobile applications
+- I love my research ([here's my website])

-### TL;DR
+### TL;DR:

-I'm a junior studying Computer Science at Elon University.
+I'm a senior studying Computer Science at Elon University.

 I have minors in Data Science and Statistics.

-I do stuff on and off campus that I'm pretty proud of.
+I have over a year's worth of data science experience.

 I believe data will change the world, and I want to lead that change.